 - Help your child follow the cake mix instructions to make the cupcake batter.
 Have him mix the eggs, water, vegetable oil and cake mix in the large bowl.

-- Have him prepare the cupcake pan by putting in the cupcake liners.
+- Have him prepare the cupcake pan by filling it with cupcake liners.

 - Let him use a spoon to fill each liner with batter.
-Make sure the batter fills about 2/3 of the liner.
+Make sure the liners are filled ⅔ of the way up with batter.

 - Carefully place the cupcake pan into the oven.
 Bake for the amount of time indicated on the box.